 All native birds, reptiles, amphibians and mammals (except the dingo) are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).

-In some cases, the Office of Environment and Heritage (OEH) can license people to control or harm protected species.
+In some cases, the Department of Planning and Environment can license people to control or harm protected species.

 Some native birds are not protected in certain parts of the State to prevent damage or harm to crops and livestock.

 Licences to harm protected native animals